Price-Comparison-Businesses-System/Price_Comparison_Businesses_System/README.md

  Proposed Solution :

  Each item from  the Enterprise is displayed for the comparison from  different City as the common Network.
 Example: Snow jackets have different prices in Boston and Arlington!
+Wide spectrum of Enterprises considered  ->.
+Clothing, Transport, Health Care, Electronics, Food Products.
+Every Enterprise provides possibility to search and compare an item for its own features.
+Example: A car can be bought or rented, Meal can be provided by a Restaurant or cooked at home!

+Team -
+Netra Awate - 001529534
+Sakshi Nayak- 002193939
+Taru Shukla- 002193864